waocats/crabgo/src/doc/src/reference/registry-index.md

     //
     // This is separated from `features` because versions older than 1.19
     // will fail to load due to not being able to parse the new syntax, even
-    // with a `Cargo.lock` file.
+    // with a `Crabgo.lock` file.
     //
-    // Cargo will merge any values listed here with the "features" field.
+    // Crabgo will merge any values listed here with the "features" field.
     //
     // If this field is included, the "v" field should be set to at least 2.
     //
     // Registries are not required to use this field for extended feature
     // syntax, they are allowed to include those in the "features" field.
-    // Using this is only necessary if the registry wants to support cargo
+    // Using this is only necessary if the registry wants to support crabgo
     // versions older than 1.19, which in practice is only crates.io since
     // those older versions do not support other registries.
     "features2": {